 We shall explore the structure of the omnitruncated tesseract by means of its parallel projection into 3D, centered on one of the great rhombicuboctahedral cells.

 The nearest cell, a great rhombicuboctahedron, projects to the center of this image.
 The octagonal faces of this cell are joined to 6 octagonal prisms, as shown in the next image:

 The square faces of the nearest cell are joined to 12 hexagonal prisms, shown in the next image:

 The hexagonal faces of the nearest cell are joined to 8 truncated octahedra, which fit into the gaps visible in the above image.
 The next image shows these cells filled in:

 We are now at the “equator” of the omnitruncated tesseract.
 There are 6 great rhombicuboctahedra at the equator, joined to the octagonal prisms we saw.
 The following image shows these cells:

 For clarity, we've omitted the previous cells we have seen.
 The great rhombicuboctahedra have been foreshortened into non-regular octagons because they are orthogonal to the 4D viewpoint.

 There are also 12 octagonal prisms at the equator, shown in the following image:

-These octagonal prisms are being viewed from a 90° angle, so they have been foreshortened into rectangles.
+These octagonal prisms lie at a 90° angle to the 4D viewpoint, so they have been foreshortened into rectangles.